openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 @endsphinxdirective

-Runtime or deployment optimizations focus is inference parameters (e.g. optimal number of the inference requests executed simultaneously) tuning and other means of how a model is _executed_.
+Runtime or deployment optimizations focus is tuning of the inference parameters (e.g. optimal number of the requests executed simultaneously) and other means of how a model is _executed_.

 Here, possible optimization should start with defining the use-case.
-For example, whether the target scenario emphasizes throughput over latency.
-For example processing millions of samples by overnight jobs in the data centers.
+For example, whether the target scenario emphasizes throughput over latency like processing millions of samples by overnight jobs in the data centers.
 In contrast, real-time usages would likely trade off the throughput to deliver the results at minimal latency.
 Often this is a combined scenario that targets highest possible throughput while maintaining a specific latency threshold.